apollographql/apollo-server/packages/apollo-server-defer/README.md

 }
 ```

-Instead of holding the GraphQL response and page rendering until the entire query is resolved, @defer tells Apollo Server to return a partial query response if the deferred fields are not ready yet.
+Instead of holding back the GraphQL response until the entire query is resolved, @defer tells Apollo Server to return a partial query response ahead of time.
 In the example above, we see how it may be used to remove `progress` and `comments` from the intial query response.
 Apollo Server would then take care of resolving the rest of the deferred fields in the background, and stream them to the client when they are ready.

 ```
 // Initial Response